norman/babosa/README.md

-Babosa goes out of its way to handle [nasty Unicode issues you might never think you would have](https://github.com/norman/enc/blob/master/equivalence.rb) by checking, sanitizing and normalizing your data automatically.
+Babosa goes out of its way to handle [nasty Unicode issues you might never think you would have](https://github.com/norman/enc/blob/master/equivalence.rb) by checking, sanitizing and normalizing your string input.

 It will automatically use whatever Unicode library you have loaded before Babosa, or fall back to a simple built-in library.
 Supported